 A2SI aims to measure quality of life, sustainability trends, and serve as the foundation for a systems approach that addresses challenges in Central Texas.
 Indicators describe context, identify trends, and translate data into points that are easier to communicate — and they span population demographics, civic life, education, health, mobility, economy and environment.
 By measuring and reporting on indicators within nine indicator themes, the project strives to make the Austin Area a better place to live.

-The initiative is sponsored by St. David's Foundation, Austin Community Foundation, city of Austin and Travis County.
+The initiative is sponsored by St. David's Foundation, Michael and Susan Dell Foundation, Austin Community Foundation, Episcopal Health Foundation, City of Austin and Travis County.
 Bixler will be recognized at the CIC's Virtual Impact Summit in August.

 An international consortium, CIC "supports communities' efforts to improve quality of life.
 Since 2005, CIC has provided resources and tools to help communities and practitioners advance the practice and effective use of community indicators."